 Reflect the light of Christ

-Our text begins: “You are the light of the world.”
+Now consider Jesus’ words again: “You are the light of the world.”
 “You” is plural, including everyone who follows Jesus.
 “You are”—present tense, right now.
 Not you will be, but you are today.
-No matter your past, your present, or your future.

 He said so: “I am the light of the world.
 Whoever follows me will never walk in darkness, but will have the light of life” (John 8:12).
 And later, “While I am in the world, I am the light of the world” (John 9:5).